Constraints on conformal ultralight dark matter couplings from the European Pulsar Timing Array: Results

 In the following, we present results in terms of $\alpha \sqrt{f_\text{DM}}$ to take into account the relative energy density of this ULDM candidate $f_\text{DM}$.
 This is indeed the quantity constrained by Eq.~\eqref{eq:psihere}, and allows for rapidly obtaining the relevant bound on $\alpha$ once a value for the scalar field density $\rho$ is chosen.
 Fig.~\ref{fig:comp_tot} displays the upper limits for the \textit{correlated, pulsar correlated} and \textit{uncorrelated} analyses.

 We detect the existence of additional signal power above the common red noise background for masses around $m \sim 10^{-22.7}~\text{eV}$ and $m \sim 10^{-21.4}~\text{eV}$ across all the three analyses.
 The first excess is consistent with what was observed in recent searches \cite{Smarra_2023, Afzal_2023}, while the second one is thought to be associated with unmodeled perturbations in the orbital elements of Mercury, whose synodic period matches the detected excess frequency \cite{Porayko_2018}.
 While both of them could in principle be interpreted as evidence of non-minimally coupled ULDM candidates, the fact that they can be accounted for by different physical models makes us more cautious in drawing definitive conclusions.
 In order our results to be consistent, we also need to ensure that the effect that we are constraining is not sub-dominant with respect to the TOA induced by the purely gravitational effect of the ULDM oscillations~\cite{Khmelnitsky_2014,Smarra_2023}, which we are neglecting in our analysis.
 To understand the interplay between our analysis and the analysis \textit{à la Khmelnitsky-Rubakov} performed in Ref.~\cite{Smarra_2023}, it is sufficient to notice that a non-minimally coupled ULDM candidate of mass $m$ described by the FJBD action (Eqs.~\eqref{eq:action}--\eqref{eq:fjbd}) will in general produce both an $\alpha$-\textit{dependent} residual and a \textit{propagation} residual, described respectively by Eqs.~\eqref{eq:alphadep}--\eqref{eq:st}.
 While the former has a dependence on the scalar coupling $\alpha$ and has a characteristic frequency $2\pi f = m$, the latter only depends on the density of the scalar field and has a characteristic frequency $2\pi f = 2m$~\cite{Khmelnitsky_2014, Smarra_2023}.
 Therefore, we only need to be careful selecting a value of $\rho$ which is not already excluded by the analysis \textit{à la Khmelnitsky-Rubakov} when extracting a bound on $\alpha$.
-Fig.~\ref{fig:comp} shows the effect of this remark on our bounds when we include the constraints on $\rho$ found in Ref.~\cite{Smarra_2023}.\\
+Fig.~\ref{fig:comp} shows the effect of this remark on our bounds when we include the constraints on $\rho$ found in Ref.~\cite{Smarra_2023}.